-Laboratory readings.
-Shows the laboratory readings compared between THA and TKA infections and also the numbers of patients with abnormal laboratory data
+The individual laboratory readings are compared between THA and TKA infections in Table 1, which also lists the numbers of patients with abnormal laboratory data.

 Significant differences emerged between THA and TKA in the detection of implant loosening (THA 55 % (66), TKA 31 % (37); p <0.001) and suspicion of infection by a radiologist (61 % (73), TKA 29 % (34); p <0.001), with infection after THA more likely to be detected.

 CT scans were produced of 18 hip joints, of which 94 % (17) showed signs of infection.
 CT scans were performed on 5 knee joints, with positive results being achieved in 80 % (4).
 There were no significant differences between the two groups in terms of CT (p = 0.52).